abhay-ramesh/pushduck/.github/SECURITY.md

    - Fill out the advisory form with detailed information

 2. **Email**
-   - Send an email to: [security@your-domain.com] (replace with your actual security email)
+   - Send an email to: <ramesh.abhay14@gmail.com>
-   - Include "SECURITY VULNERABILITY" in the subject line
+   - Include "SECURITY VULNERABILITY - pushduck" in the subject line
    - Provide detailed information about the vulnerability

 ### 📋 What to Include